 photo by Katrina Wynne

-Then there are those wonderful Tarot spirits I have connected with over time and it felt so wonderful to be reunited.
+Then there are those fabulous Tarot spirits I have connected with over time and it felt so wonderful to be reunited.

 William Blake Exhibit – Tate Britain Museum